 - Try to watch and listen to the films and television interviews; so, you get involved in actual situations and everyday conversations_ You will find most films use the Egyptian and Levantine dialects_ and then you can proceed into the documentaries, and historical and Islamic films, which are in standard Arabic.

 - Label the items around you, whether in your house or office, or car, with their equivalents in Arabic; and, whenever your eyes see them, repeat them aloud until you memorize them.

 - Read children’s books that have stories with simple and basic words until you could improve your level gradually by reading more specialized books that interest you.

 Step 4.
 Practice listening and reading comprehension texts:

-- Step 5.
+Step 5.
 Speak Arabic with natives:

-- Step 6.
+Step 6.
 Never quit learning:

 You may find this step is not reasonable, or at least it could not be a step-in basis.
-But, in my modest opinion, it is the most challenging step which if being missed, your efforts will go in vain.
-Therefore, you may need to enhance what you have already learned and to learn something new each day.
+But, in my modest opinion, it is the most challenging step which if missed, your efforts will go in vain.
+Therefore, you may need to enhance what you have already learned and learn something new each day.

-after that try to immerse yourself with the language; listen to as many sources of the native language as you could, watch movies and documentaries, practice comprehension passages available in online resources, try to speak the language with its natives and finally keep practicing and learning as much as you could.
+after that try to immerse yourself in the language; listen to as many sources of the native language as you could, watch movies and documentaries, practice comprehension passages available in online resources, try to speak the language with its natives, and finally keep practicing and learning as much as you could.